Amazing facts about Palm Jumeirah that will blow your mind!

 - Palm Jumeirah was dredged over to the top of the Arabian Gulf 10 nautical miles from the island.

 - One of the interesting facts about Palm Jumeirah’s engineering is that architects had to plan breakwaters to shield the island.
-A combination of Geotextile fibre and sand with small and medium rocks were placed to make the breakwater.
+A combination of Geotextile fibre and sand with small and medium rocks was placed to make the breakwater.
 This shield is constructed under the crescent to protect The Palm from any typhoons and storms.

 PALM JUMEIRAH FUN FACTS